3dprogramin/birthday-notification/README.md

 # Birthday Notification Bot

 A Node.js application that sends birthday notifications to a Discord channel using data from a NocoDB table.
-The script checks for birthdays everyday at 13:00.

 ![nocodb image](images/nocodb.png)
 ![discord image](images/discord.png)